unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

 #### Remarks

 - The selection feature from this extension supports ItemTemplate whose root element is a `SelectorItem` or `ToggleButton`(which includes `Chip`).
-- `RadioButton`: Multiple mode is not supported due to control limitation.
+- `RadioButton`: Multiple mode is not supported due to control limitations.

 ## Incremental Loading